-Getting practical and emotional support can help you to cope with a diagnosis of prostate cancer, and life during and after treatment.
+Getting practical and emotional support can help you to cope with a diagnosis of prostate cancer.
+It can also help you with life during and after treatment.
 This includes information on sex and relationships, and helpful websites and books.

-Coping with cancer can be difficult.
+Coping with prostate cancer can be difficult.
 There are things you can do and people who can help you to cope with a diagnosis of prostate cancer.

-You might have bladder problems after radiotherapy to the prostate.
+You might have bladder problems after surgery or radiotherapy to the prostate.
 This can include leaking urine.
 Find out about what you can do to help.

 Learn how prostate cancer treatments can affect your sex life and find out ways to cope with this.

-Learn how prostate cancer treatment such as hormone therapy and surgery can affect your hormones.
+Learn how hormone therapy for prostate cancer can affect the levels of your hormones.

 You should try to have a healthy diet and stay within the government guidelines for drinking alcohol when you have prostate cancer.

 It is unclear if particular foods can reduce the risk of prostate cancer coming back (recurrence).
 Research has looked at a number of different foods and supplements.

-Find out about being active and keeping a healthy weight after your diagnosis or treatment for prostate cancer.
+Find out how you can be active and keep a healthy weight after your diagnosis or treatment for prostate cancer.

-Find out about organisations, support groups, books, videos and other resources to help you cope with prostate cancer and treatment.
+Find out about organisations, support groups, books, videos and other resources to help you cope with prostate cancer and its treatment.